microsoft/vscode-languageserver-node/protocol/src/common/proposed.diagnostics.md

  *
  * @since 3.17.0 - proposed state
  */
-export interface WorkspaceDiagnosticReport {
+export type WorkspaceDiagnosticReport = {
 	items: WorkspaceDocumentDiagnosticReport[];
-}
+};

 /**
  * A full document diagnostic report for a workspace diagnostic result.
  *
  * @since 3.17.0 - proposed state
  */
-export interface WorkspaceFullDocumentDiagnosticReport extends FullDocumentDiagnosticReport {
+export type WorkspaceFullDocumentDiagnosticReport = FullDocumentDiagnosticReport & {

 	/**
 	 * The URI for which diagnostic information is reported.